 Let’s start firstly with defining what this document that you are writing is all about.
-I’ve seen quite a few blogs and posts about constructing a medical CV but they all seem to skip a basic issue.
+I’ve seen quite a few blogs and posts about how to write a medical CV or how to construct a medical resume.
+For example this one.
+But they all seem to skip a basic issue.

 Which is whether you are actually compiling a CV or a Resume?
 In a funny little typical Australian quirk, most medical employers ask you to submit a CV but in fact they don’t really want a CV.
 That’s just what they call it.

 The Meaning of Curriculum Vitae